 I’d put the Mavic in the mix with the ENVE and Zipp NSW in terms of dry braking performance.
 I alternated the front rear braking going down the steepest of hills (10-15%) and dragged them going down the slight less pitched ones (7.5-10%).
 No heat build up, great performance in both situations though some shrieking after a while when dragging.

 In the wet conditions I found they were really no better than other non-textured tracks.
 They will slow and they will stop, but you might use up all your fingers on one hand counting the seconds before they do.
 I’ve read other reviewers say their experience was as good on wet roads as on dry ones.
 That was clearly not what I found.

 The Mavic brake track is what I would call “roughened” rather than textured like the ENVE or scalloped like the NSW.
 Perhaps Mavic’s doesn’t provide any place for the water to escape.
 I’m also not wild about the Swiss Stop Yellow brake pads that come with these wheels and that you must use in order to prevent voiding the wheels’ warranty.
 Besides leaving a yellow film on the rims, I’ve found they are more likely to squeal than other pads I’ve used on multiple carbon rims.

 It’s good to see Mavic is in the all-carbon wheelset game now and, depending on the characteristics you value most, offering a well priced option.
-The Mavic Cosmic Pro SL clincher aka SL-C is available at Competitive Cyclist and in the UK/EU at Chain Reaction Cycles and Slane Cycles, stores with the best prices and high customer satisfaction ratings.
+The Mavic Cosmic Pro SL clincher aka SL-C is available in the US/CA at Competitive Cyclist and in the UK/EU at Tredz, Chain Reaction Cycles, stores with the best prices and high customer satisfaction ratings.